charlesreid1-com/charlesreid1-ansible/docs/index.md

 Ansible playbook against, for testing purposes.

+## Linode Deployment

+See [Ansible Linode](ansible_linode.md) for instructions on how to set up a Linode node to run the Ansible playbook against.

-## DigitalOcean Deployment
+## Digital Ocean Deployment

-See [Ansible Digital Ocean](ansible_do.md) for instructions on how to set up an DigitalOcean node to run the Ansible playbook against.
+See [Ansible Digital Ocean](ansible_do.md) for instructions on how to set up an Digital Ocean node to run the Ansible playbook against.